Quiz Marketing: How It Works and How It Helps to Get More Leads

 Case Study 1: Online HR Training Courses

-This approach worked incredibly well—within three months, the quiz generated over 700 leads with a 36% conversion rate, significantly outperforming their previous lead generation efforts.
+The impact was clear: within three months, the quiz generated over 700 leads with a 36% conversion rate, significantly outperforming their previous lead generation efforts.
 Its success came from the quiz’s personalized approach, making users feel the training fit their needs.
-The interactive format also drove higher engagement than standard sign-up forms.

 Case Study 2: Children's Online Chess School